Nexai-net/democrite-learning/docs/1-fondations-practice-agents.md

 ||Launching a new program instance for each task incurs performance overhead.|
 ||Although agents operate independently, there are situations where access to shared knowledge is advantageous.<br/> However, inter-process communication to access this shared knowledge can introduce performance overhead.|

+A "correction" of the practice is available [/exercices/1-fondation-1-agents/](/exercices/1-fondation-1-agents/).
+We advise you to do by yourself.